elkowar/yolk/README.md

 ## WARNING

-This is pre-alpha software.
-In its current state, do not trust it.
-At all.
+This is beta-quality software.
+In its current state, be careful trying this.
 Always make backups of everything before trying to use yolk, until it's in a stable state.

-You have been warned.

 ## The Concept